-Financial projections through fiscal 2018 are based on what Fitch believes to be reasonable assumptions.
-The forecast assumes the continuation of moderately sized rate hikes and incorporates sizeable annual debt offerings, a 1.5% decline in consumption in fiscal 2015, a 2% drop in fiscals 2016 and 2017 and an additional 1% decline in fiscal 2018.
-As a result, all-in DSC from net revenues is projected to remain at a strong level of no less than 2.3x through the current planning period.
+Financial projections through fiscal 2019 are based on what Fitch believes to be reasonable assumptions.
+The forecast assumes the continuation of moderately sized rate hikes and incorporates sizeable annual debt offerings along with a 1.5% decline in consumption in each of fiscal 2015 through fiscal 2019.
+As a result, all-in DSC from net revenues is projected to remain at a strong level of no less than 2.1x through the current planning period and annual surpluses are forecast to remain in excess of \$750 million, which will continue to be applied to subsequent year's annual debt service obligations.